adriatic13/springboard/ultimate_take_home/README.md

-This directory contains files related to the Springboard SQL exercise.
+This directory contains files related to the Springboard Ultimate take home exercise.